 Tonic Water vs. Club Soda

 Club soda is unflavored, unsweetened carbonated water.
 Unlike seltzer (or plain soda water), it includes a sodium ingredient, such as salt, and sometimes other additives.
 While the two look the same and are equally refreshing, tonic water has a completely different taste.
 Its bitterness is immediately recognizable and, despite its dry palate, tonic contains a sweetener.
-Where club soda is sugar-free and has zero carbs and calories, tonic water averages 114 calories, 30 grams of carbohydrates, and 30 grams of sugar per 12-ounce serving.

 - Ingredients: quinine, botanicals, sugar, carbonated water